ChenYiZh/stereo_calib_executable/README.md

 ## stereo calibration executable

-this is the executable of stereo calibration for VisionerTech VMG-PROV 01. use this to calibrate while seeing mismatching or SLAM SDK not working. source code of this executable could be found here.
+this is the executable of stereo calibration for VisionerTech VMG-PROV 01. use this to get camera intrinsic and rectify map for see-through, marker-based AR and SLAM-based AR. source code of this executable could be found here.

 ## Requirement: